Nikaoto/nn.lua/readme.md

 ### API
 In general, I suggest you look at `nn.lua` if you want to know the API.
 The code is commented and written to be as simple as possible.
-If you wish to know exactly what options given function accepts through the `opts` argument, just look at the first 5-10 lines of that function, it's all there.
+If you wish to know exactly what `opts` a function accepts, just look at the first 5-10 lines of that function, it's all there.

 ### `nn.new_neural_net(opts)`
 Creates a new neural network, which looks something like this: